 Islington Gazette (very blurry), 3 May 1889

-John Fuller is again listed with Master John Fuller performing at Holloway Hall at a grand concert with the “Favorite” Omnibus Sick and Burial Club, Master John Fuller described is as a “juvenile character comedian”.
+Just a month before his departure to Australia, John Fuller is listed as a tenor vocalist, performing alongside Master John Fuller at Holloway Hall in a grand concert with the “Favorite” Omnibus Sick and Burial Club, Master John Fuller described is as a “juvenile character comedian”.

 John Fuller Jnr.
 Scrapbook, image courtesy of Lavinia Chrystal